jmikola/jmikola.github.io/source/_posts/2015-02-05-next-gen-mongodb-php-driver.md

 libraries, respectively, we hope to reduce our maintainence burden and allow for faster iteration on new features.
 As a welcome side effect, this also lowers the barrier of entry for would-be open source contributors to the driver.
+Additionally, an identical public API for these extensions will make it that much easier to port an application across PHP runtimes, whether the application uses the low-level driver directly or a higher-level PHP library.

 [GridFS][gridfs] is a great example of why we chose this direction.
 Although we implemented GridFS in C for our 1.x driver, it is actually quite a high-level